 This is the same setting as you'd find on a transcutaneous electrical nerve stimulation (TENS) machine, a device similar to STIM, which is frequently used as an alternative to medication.
 This helps relieve the type of pain often associated with periods, vulvodynia, and general pain in the pelvic area.
-The high frequency electrical current diminishes your awareness of sensations coming from other places in your body.
-This stimulation programme is applied to the skin surface using the electrode pads on your back.
+The high frequency current diminishes your awareness of sensations coming from other places in your body.
+This stimulation programme is applied to the skin surface using the electrode pads on your lower back/sacrum or abdomen.